DrSaeedHub/OBS-Spotify-Overlay/README.md

 ## Security Notes

-- Tokens are stored in browser localStorage
+- Tokens are handled client-side (URL hash for OBS/incognito support, localStorage when available); the server does not store user tokens
 - The server only acts as a proxy to avoid CORS issues
 - Never commit your `.env` file with credentials
 - The application uses HTTPS-ready redirect URIs